Aerion SBJ

-The Aerion SBJ was a supersonic business jet project designed by American firm Aerion Corporation.
+The Aerion SBJ was a supersonic business jet concept designed by American firm Aerion Corporation.

 Unveiled in 2004, the designer sought a joint venture with a business aircraft manufacturer for a $1.2–1.4 billion development in 7–8 years.

 Aerion received 50 letters-of-intent before enlarging the design as the Aerion AS2 in 2014.

 Powered by two Pratt & Whitney JT8D-219 engines, the $80 million aircraft was to transport 8–12 passengers up to Mach 1.6 and up to 4,000 nmi.

-Aerion abruptly announced on May 21, 2021 that it will be shutting down due to inability to raise capital.
+Aerion abruptly announced on May 21, 2021 the company was shutting down due to lack of funding.

 Development

 In 2003, Aerion commenced a search for a large aerospace partner, including Bombardier Aerospace and Dassault Aviation.

 The SBJ project was unveiled at the 2004 NBAA convention, backed by US billionaire Robert Bass, with introduction targeted at 2011 for a $1.2–1.4 billion development cost, anticipating a 250–300 aircraft civil market over 10 years.

 Aerion then planned wind tunnel testing in the second half of 2005, before partnerships and detailed design.

 Global Express lead designer John Holding joined Aerion in 2008 to lead advanced design.

 Each customer put a $250,000 deposit.

 By 2010, the company claimed 50 letters-of-intent.

 By then, Aerion sought a joint venture with a business aircraft manufacturer for deliveries five to six years later.

 In March 2012, UK-based Indigo Lyon joined Swiss ExecuJet Aviation Group as sales agents outside North America.

 By October 2013, the company expected flight testing to begin in 2019, to reach market in 2021.

 Aerion believes that their design will find a market, despite the US ban on supersonic flight, whereas Gulfstream views the ban as prohibitive.

 In 2014, the design was updated as the Aerion AS2, with length and takeoff weight increased to accommodate customer requests.